 There has been a lot of buzz surrounding the GMAT Vocabulary.
 What is this section and what do you need to know about it?
 Do you need to memorise a thousand complex words or phrases to ace the GMAT?
-In this article, we’ll help you navigate the choppy waters of the this topic with ease.
+In this article, we’ll help you navigate the choppy waters of this topic with ease.

-First of all, GMAT does not test you directly on your vocabulary — words or phrases.
+First of all, the GMAT does not test you directly on your vocabulary — words or phrases.
 It tests your reading, writing, and communication skills, but it does not necessarily focus on vocabulary testing.
 You need to, of course, have good knowledge of high-school and college-level English and must know how to form grammatically correct sentences.
 But, to get through the GMAT, you need not put extra effort into learning high-level words.

 You will encounter vocabulary mostly in the GMAT Verbal section.
 Hence, let us now briefly have a look at the Verbal Reasoning section first.

 The GMAT Verbal Reasoning section of the GMAT tests your ability to read and comprehend written material.
 In this section, you will have to reason and critique arguments, and correct the given material to express your ideas effectively in standard English.
 This section consists of 36 multiple-choice questions, which are to be answered within 65 minutes.

 There are three types of questions in this section:

 - Reading Comprehension: This section measures your ability to understand logical relationships between significant points in the given passage.
 You are to interpret the given material and draw inferences from it.
 The topics discussed include — social sciences and humanities, physical or biological sciences, or a business-related field.